Harrindy/ImprovedGOFforUSO/README.md

     1. Download the files Curves.R and Simulation.R to your computer.
     2. Open Simulation.R in R (Rstudio).
     3. Follow the comments to change parameters to the simulation setting that you want to repeat.
-    4. Make sure that R package "TestUSO" has been installed and R (or Rstudio) can access the R file Curves.R.
+    4. Make sure that "TestUSO" has been installed and R (or Rstudio) can access the R file Curves.R.
     5. Run Simulation.R.